-We considered the appropriateness of Management's defined CGUs within the business.
-We evaluated whether there were factors requiring Management to change their definition.
-We examined the methodology used by Management to assess the carrying amount of aoodwill and brands assigned to CGUs, and the process for Bearing in mind the generally long-lived identifying CGUs that require impairment testing to determine compliance with IFRS.
+We considered the appropriateness of Management's defined CGUs within volatile earnings caused by volume the business.
+We evaluated whether there were factors requiring decline, intensified competition and Management to change their definition.
+We examined the methodology used by Management to assess the carrying amount of goodwill and brands assigned to CGUs, and the process for identifuing CGUs that require impairment testing to determine compliance with IFRS.

 We performed detailed testing for the assets where an impairment review was required or indications of impairment were identified.
-For those assets, we analysed the reasonableness of significant assumptions in relation to the ongoing operation of the assets.
+For those assets. we analysed the reasonableness of significant assumptions in relation to long-lived nature of the assets, the the ongoing operation of the assets.